Darkmatterhelper/helper/README.md

 1. Run:
    1. navigate to your directory `$ cd YOUR_PATH/canvas-quiz-response-pdfs`
-   1. activate the environment (see step 3 on first run) `$ conda activate canvs-quiz-response-pdfs`
+   1. activate the environment (see step 3 on first run) `$ conda activate canvas-quiz-response-pdfs`
    1. run the script and follow prompts in terminal `$ python src/quiz_response_pdfs.py`